claus-e-andersen/clanTopas/README.md

 ## Main functionality
 - The functions can extract field names automatecially from the Topas output.
 - The functions facilitate the use of meta data to combine results from different runs or scorers.
-- The functions simplifies the naming of fields to a more concise form.
+- The functions simplify the naming of fields to a more concise form.

 ## How to read a phasespace file?